• Welcome to the Library

 Pre-K Storytime

-Join us for Pre-K Storytime every Wednesday at 10:30! i Storytime is a beneficial way for children to socialize (parents too!) while gaining literary proficiency and learning new skills.
+Join us for Pre-K Storytime every Wednesday at 10:30!
+Storytime is a beneficial way for children to socialize (parents too!) while gaining literary proficiency and learning new skills.
 Children who are read to are statistically proven to do better in school.
 Give your child a jumpstart on success in life!

 Big Kid (K-2) Storytime